 Mitral Valve Repair ICD-10-CM Codes

-Fact Checked by Ericka Pingol.
+Fact Checked by Karina Jimenea.

 Use Code

-• Z95.2 - Presence of prosthetic heart valve
+Z95.2 - Presence of prosthetic heart valve

-• Z95.3 - Presence of xenogenic heart valve
+Z95.3 - Presence of xenogenic heart valve

 This ICD-10 code is meant to be used on a patient confirmed to have a xenogenic heart valve.
 This xenogenic heart valve's presence may be due to mitral valve repair, so this can be used.

-• Z98.890 - Other specified postprocedural states
+Z98.890 - Other specified postprocedural states

 This ICD-10 code is meant to be used on a patient who has a post-procedural state.
 The state of having a repaired mitral valve applies.

-Are these mitral valve repair ICD codes billable?
+Which mitral valve ICD codes are billable?

-Clinical information about mitral valve repair:
+Clinical information

-• Mitral valve repair is often favored over valve replacement, as it retains the patient's own valve tissue and eliminates the need for long-term blood thinners.
+• Mitral valve repair is often favored over valve replacement, as it retains the patient's valve tissue and eliminates the need for long-term blood thinners.

 • The procedure can be performed through traditional open heart surgery or minimally invasive surgery involving smaller incisions.